dreaddymck/send-to-kodi/README.md

         !fire	     inverse-exact-match	        Items that do not include fire !^music      inverse-prefix-exact-match	    Items that do not start with music !.mp3$       inverse-suffix-exact-match	    Items that do not end with .mp3

+1. Note: to exit the iptv interface: clear screen with bad search then select empty field

 ## Zenity dialogue

  ![Screenshot of dialog box](https://user-images.githubusercontent.com/7693838/119225728-d94f1000-bb05-11eb-9ff2-5a32d2974f55.png)